ArghyaChatterjee/MegaSynth/README.md

 ## Generate Scenes
 ```
-. ./render.sh
+./render.sh
-# adjust your target number of scenes and all see scene parameters in each file
 ```
+Adjust your target number of scenes and all see scene parameters in each file.

 This script is performing a two-step pipeline for generating and rendering 3D scenes using Blender and Python.